-P(subject relative clauses relative clause) 80% (see Table 8) 60% 40% 20% Surprisal difference , -0.395
+P(subject relative clauses relative clause) 80% (see Table 8) 60% 40% 20% Surprisal difference -0.762 -0.616 -0.395 0.027

 An anonymous reviewer raised the possibility that the results might be an artifact of the deletion rate.
 To address this issue, we reran the model with different deletion rates.
-Results of this post-hoc analysis are presented in Table 10.
-In general, when the deletion rate is low (e.g. below 0.3), the model predicts that Mandarin lacks the illusion, patterning like German / Dutch: grammatical continuations elicit a lower surprisal than ungrammatical continuations.
+As Table 10 shows, when the deletion rate is low (e.g. below 0.3), the model predicts that Mandarin lacks the illusion, patterning like German/Dutch: grammatical continuations elicit a lower surprisal than ungrammatical continuations.
 When the deletion rate is higher, the model predicts that Mandarin starts exhibiting the illusion, like English.